-Movies have trained us to be suspicious of spouses who work late, spend too much time on the internet, and exhibit signs of midlife crisis.
-The fact is that some people really do have long hours or hobbies that occupy their attention or sudden insecurities.
+Movies have trained us to be suspicious of spouses who work late, spend too much time on the internet, and exhibit signs of a midlife crisis.
+The fact is that some people really do work long hours, have hobbies that occupy their attention, or develop sudden insecurities.
 But these also make for great excuses for people who intend to dampen their relationship with infidelity.
 So when your partner says they need space, you might be worried they're having an affair.
 That concern is understandable, so know the other warning signs to look out for, as well.

-The first, simplest excuse that may appear in your marriage is "needing space."
-When a man or woman is involved with someone other than their spouse they need space and time away from the spouse to carry on the affair and to untangle from their current relationship.
-One of the most blaring signs of a cheating spouse is one who needs his/her “space.”
+The first, simplest sign that may appear in your marriage is "needing space."
+When a man or woman is involved with someone other than their spouse, they need space and time away from the spouse to carry on the affair and to untangle from their current relationship.
+One of the most blatant signs of a cheating spouse is one who needs his/her “space.”
 There's nothing wrong with devoting independent time to a hobby, having a few nights out with friends, or needing to spend some extra time at the office working on a tough project, so it's important to know the other telltale signs to look out for to gauge if your spouse is actually cheating or not.

 - Your spouse begins to work late hours routinely, uncharacteristic of his or her job

-- Your spouse plans activities that do not include you
+- Your spouse abnormally plans many activities that do not include you

 - Suddenly takes vacations alone